AJSubrizi/scratch-to-prompt/README.md

 Every run returns:

-1. **Refined understanding** — what you’re really trying to build
+1. **Refined understanding** what you’re really trying to build
-2. **Recommended prompt** — ready to paste into your agent
+2. **Recommended prompt**  ready to paste into your agent
-3. **Optional improvements** — 3–7 concrete ways to make it stronger
+3. **Optional improvements** 3–7 concrete ways to make it stronger

-The skill applies prompt-engineering basics internally: clarity, roles, separated context, output format, step-by-step when useful, few-shot when needed, and anti-hallucination guardrails.
+The skill applies prompt engineering basics internally: clarity, roles, separated context, output format, step by step when useful, few shot when needed, and anti hallucination guardrails.

 ## 🚀 Quick install